karmji/bmicalculator/README.md

-# bmicalculator
+# Bmi Calculator
-Calculates BMI given weight and height and calculates risk category associated with it
+Calculates BMI given weight and height and calculates risk category associated with it.